The Simple-Minded Murderer: Plot

 Sven decides to buy himself a motorcycle, a real Indian.
 But Höglund, now out for revenge, pulls some strings and uses his contacts to ensure Sven can't get a driver's license.
-After a long media battle arranged by Anderson, Sven gets his license and starts riding his motorcycle around town.
+After a long media battle arranged by Andersson, Sven gets his license and starts riding his motorcycle around town.
 Höglund, however, does not surrender that easily.
 The Anderssons' farm is thrown in financial crisis, and Höglund's new chauffeur (Gösta Ekman) steals Sven's motorcycle and destroys it.

 Anna starts to scream at Sven, in her desperation blaming him for all that has happened.
 Sven angrily pushes her out of her wheelchair, but immediately regrets it.
 Furious at Höglund, and all the pain he has put Sven and his loved ones through, Sven takes the blade from Andersson's chaff cutter, and marches off to Höglund's factory, followed by the three angels singing Verdi's Requiem.
 Attacking Höglund, Sven steals the evil man's car, then picks up Anna on the run, taking her to the deserted house where the movie begins.
 It begins to dawn and police start to surround the building.
 The Anderssons beg for Sven's life.
 A couple of shots are heard, and the film ends with a picture of the sun rising over the southern Swedish landscape.